 [Section 44 amended by No. 43 of 1994 s.
 11.]

-45. Business sales representatives to be registered etc.
+45. Business sales representatives must be registered etc.

 (1) On and after the appointed day 3, a person not being a licensee who is the holder of a current triennial certificate shall not act as, or carry out any of the functions of, a business sales representative unless he is the holder of a current certificate of registration and he acts, or carries out those functions for and on behalf of a licensee who is the holder of a current triennial certificate.